DE-IBH/cmk_lbu_status/README.md

 About
 -----

-This check-mk package retrieves the monitor states of non-commited changes with `lbu status` using ssh to connect onto the device.
+This check-mk package retrieves the monitor states of non-commited changes with `lbu status` using ssh to connect to the host.

 Install